ojosproject/website/news/2024/12-07-fall-wrap-24.md

 ## Research Updates

 Mai Luong conducted interviews to obtain information and insight on the current care caregivers give and patients receive.
 Mai also created a poster to create more outreach opportunities for the research team.

 ![Research Poster](../../static/images/Hospice_experience_seeking.webp)

+During the fall quarter, the research team made significant progress in several key areas.
+Outreach efforts included engaging potential participants through social media, emails, and expanding outreach across campus.
+These efforts resulted in expressed interest from three potential participants, leading to the successful completion of one interview with a healthcare professional and one scheduled interview before the end of the year.
+The interview conducted provide valuable discussion to our project.

+Looking ahead to the winter quarter, the team plans to build on this momentum by increasing the frequency of campus outreach, continuing our efforts on social media to engage a broader audience, and conducting additional interviews.

 ## General Updates